iknek/iknek.github.io/content/post/my-homelab-adventures/my-homelab-adventures.md

 aliases = ["homelab"]
 +++

-For quite a while now, I have considered purchasing a server.
+For quite a while, I have considered purchasing a server.
 Like most persons looking into acquiring greatly depreciated enterprise hardware, I’ve conceived many a justification for such a purchase, though ultimately have had to concede that it’s purely for the purpose of tinkering.

 <!--more-->